metno/DECM/README.md

-# abc4cde_wp4
+# DECM
-Repository for R-script to prototype (R-shiny app) climate data storage requirements in WP4 of the C3S project ABC4CDE.
+Repository for R-scripts to prototype (R-shiny app) climate data storage requirements in WP4 of the C3S project DECM.